-11.4.5 L3 Data Format
+11.4.3 L3 Data Format

 The L3 Files contain calibrated scientific data in an easily accessible form.
 There are three basic types of data in the L3 files: Quick-Look, flux-calibrated Rate Data, and calibrated PHA data.
 As with the L2 files, each file contains one UTC days' worth of data.
 No Diagnostic mode data is present in the L3 files.
-No "multi-hit" data is present in L3 files.
-Only N2-telemetered PHA data is present in L3 files.